-For today's Weekly Kitchen Tip, I dug in my comments and pulled out this gem.
+For today’s Weekly Kitchen Tip, I dug in my comments and pulled out a gem.
 My friend Christina once asked her Amish friend, Bethany, how she made cheese.
 Bethany wrote down all her methods and Christina keeps the paper in her recipe box.
 What I love is the simplicity of each recipe.
 Each type of cheese explained in five sentences or less!
 Makes it seem so easy!
 What do you think?

 I once asked a friend who used to live among the Amish to share how she made cheese, since I didn’t have internet then it was my primary resource of info.
 She wrote it on little paper that I keep in my recipe box.
 Here are Bethany’s recipes in her own words. – Christina

 Heat up goat milk to at least 180 degrees then remove from heat and slowly stir in vinegar or lemon juice at the proportion of 1/4 c. to 1 gallon.
 The curds should separate and float to the top within seconds.
 If not add a little slug of more vinegar.
 Let it cool some and strain the curds into a colander.
 I usually save the whey to use in breads, soups or feed it to the chickens or cat.